 Locals and tourists can visit 66-030 Kamehameha Highway in Haleiwa.
 They are open daily from 7:30 AM to 6:00 PM.

-Swimmers and people strolling along Sunset Beach can drop by the Elephant Truck at 59-186 Kamehameha Highway.
-The Truck is open from Mondays to Saturdays from 12 PM to 8:30 PM.
+The Elephant Truck is located near Sunset Beach at 59-186 Kamehameha Highway.
+It’s open from Mondays to Saturdays from 12 PM to 8:30 PM.

 While their menu changes regularly, they have a few staples.
 I love the Papaya Salad.
 There’s also a Tofu & Herb Salad, Pla Goong, Pad Thai, and more.

 You can sit on the benches outside while waiting for your food.

 Impossibles Pizza is the only pizza food truck on my list of Best North Shore food trucks!
 Tourists and locals can visit them at 59-065 Kamehameha Hwy.